 In last week’s edition of Retirement Watch Weekly, I explained why your estate plan should include digital assets.
 In part 2, below, I share some pro tips on how to go digital in your plan.
 A surprise to many people is they don’t own most of the books, music, movies and more that were “purchased” […]

 What you don’t know about retirement can hurt you.
 In fact, just a few wrong decisions in your investments, taxes, or estate planning could completely derail your retirement plans.
-Worse yet, the rules of the game keep changing, making it harder to keep up with.
+Worse yet, the rules of the game keep changing, making it harder to keep up.
 For these reasons, I’ve assembled all the key points – everything you need to know — into one comprehensive report.
-Click here for free access.
+Click here today for free access.

 How long does it take to administer an estate?
 There’s no simple answer to that.
 Yet few things these days do more to increase the cost of and delay the time it takes to administer an estate… …Than leaving an electronic mess for the executor and heirs to clean up.
 And that’s exactly what many […]

 Here’s a question I’m seeing more and more from my readers… “Is it a good idea to use do-it-yourself software or websites in preparing your estate plan?”
 The answer is both Yes, and No. First off, estate plan preparation software for individuals is nothing new.
 It has been around since the early days of the […]

 There’s a lot more to know about wills than many people realize.
 The additional knowledge can often result in a much improved estate plan.
 Let’s first review some basic terms and concepts of the will.
 A will is a written statement of your instructions and intentions regarding your estate.
 The phrase “last will and testament” […]